darrylwest/geozipdb/README.md

 ### As a Service

+You can run geozipdb as a stand-alone binary or as a docker container.
+The container size is less than 7Mb and built from _scratch_.

 Assuming the service is running on the default port 5000 with the default route of /v1/zipdb to get the lat/lng coordinates of zipcode 94705:

 `curl http://localhost:5000/v1/zipdb/coord/94705 -> 37.865183,-122.238209`